-During each on-campus session the EDOs will coordinate and schedule mandatory review sessions for all students in the blended and modified delivery model programs.
+During each on-campus session the Program Coordinators will coordinate and schedule mandatory review sessions for all students in the blended delivery model programs.
 Review sessions will occur a minimum of once during each half term.

-During each session the EDOs and student(s) will review assignment progress to-date, review understanding of course content and theories, and to discuss placement requirements and progress.
+During each session the Program Coordinators and student(s) will review assignment progress to-date, review understanding of course content and theories, and to discuss placement requirements and progress.